×

 Cookies help us deliver our Services.
 By using our Services, you agree to our use of cookies.
 Learn More.

 In recent years, television has seen a number of remakes, reboots, and continuations of popular productions, from "How I Met Your Father" to Paramount's "Frasier."
-One such series that debuted in 2023 was "That 90s Show," a spin-off of the popular sitcom, "That 70s Show."
+One such series that debuted in 2023 was "That 90s Show," a spin-off of the popular sitcom "That 70s Show."

-The first season aired on Netflix on January 19 and was met with positive reactions, as seen through its 71% audience score on Rotten Tomatoes.
+The first season aired on Netflix on January 19 and was met with positive reactions, as seen through its positive audience score on Rotten Tomatoes.
 Fortunately, fans haven't seen the last of Leia and her friends because "That 90s Show" has been renewed for a second season.
 Here's everything that you need to know before tuning in once again.

 When will That '90s Show Season 2 be released?